nervosnetwork/docs/docs/tutorials/step5.md

 * __Version__ - The version number associated to the cell

-*	__Deps__ - We include the mruby outpoint reference cell to be able to compile and execute ruby code
+*	__Deps__ - We include the mruby outpoint system cell to be able to compile and execute ruby code.

 * __Signed inputs__ -  We sign all the inputs from line 2 and outputs of the transaction using the private key of this wallet.